MichalWozniczka/minesweeper_inference_cpp/README.md

 ## Sampling

 Random samples of mine positions are taken instead of observing every possible mine position in order to approximate the probability that a tile contains a mine.
 Since the probabilities of each tile are independent of each other, one sample is made and reused once for every tile on the board.
 When a sample is made, (number of mines)-1 mines are randomly distributed across the game grid.
 When the sample is used, a mine is either placed in the position of the tile whose probability is being calculated (if there isn't already a mine there) or is placed somewhere on the board randomly (if there already is a mine there).
 Then, the sample is evaluated against all of the revealed evidence to determine whether the sample is valid; if it is, the count is incremented.
 After all samples are made and validated, the probability is estimated by dividing the count by the number of samples.
+Samples are taken until convergence, when the generated beliefs are then acted upon.

 ## Multithreading